 NOFA.)
-The streamlined requirements mandate at least one public hearing at the Applicant's level of government per Phase, and require providing a reasonable opportunity (at least 15 days for Phase 1 and 15 days for Phase 2) for citizen comment, and ongoing citizen access to information Page 18 of 58 about the use of grant funds.
+The streamlined requirements mandate at least one public hearing at the Applicant age 18 of 58 level of government per Phase, and require providing a reasonable opportunity (at least 15 days for Phase 1 and 15 days for Phase 2) for citizen comment, and ongoing citizen access to information about the use of grant funds.
 The streamlined citizen participation requirements for a grant proposed under this NOFA are: